 Andartes – You’ll hear the term ‘Andartes’ mentioned a few times throughout the serial.
-The Andartes were partizans in the Greek Resistance that fought against the Italians and Germans in WWII.
+The Andartes were partisans in the Greek Resistance that fought against the Italians and Germans in WWII.
 Haldane was a British soldier that fought with the Andartes and had the nickname ‘Leandros’.
-Similarly, Babis Spiridakis has the nickname ‘Aetos’ (briefly mentioned in episode 2 when Andreas Hadjieleftheris is discussing the purchase of the kaiki with Haldane), which means Eagle.
+Similarly, Babis Spiridakis had the nickname ‘Aetos’ (briefly mentioned in episode 2 by Andreas Hadjieleftheris), which means Eagle.
 A Wikipedia article on this is here.

-Charon / The Ferryman – Charon is the ferryman of Hades (God of the dead and king of the underworld).
+Charon / The Ferryman – Charon is a figure in Ancient Greek Mythology.
+He is the ferryman of Hades (God of the dead and king of the underworld).
 For a fee, called an obol, placed in the mouth on burial, Charon would ferry the souls of the dead from the land of the living, across the River Acheron (or River Styx), to the land of the dead, which consisted of three sections- the Asphodel Fields, Elysium (or the Elysian Fields), and Tartarus.
 The Elysian Fields were considered to be Paradise for those that were heroes or beloved by the Gods when they were alive.
 For those that were not buried with any money, they were forced to roam the shores of the River for a hundred years before being allowed to cross into the underworld.

 Soundtrack – the wonderful soundtrack was composed by a Cretan composer, called Yannis Markopoulos.
 It’s available from outlets like Amazon – the link is here.
 You may be able to listen to the whole soundtrack as it’s also been uploaded to YouTube.
 My personal favourite track is The Sea.